monoscope-tech/apitoolkit-landing/blog/rest-api-workflow/index.md

 You will agree with me that this can be insufferably tiresome!

-But with APIToolkit, you can:
+But with monoscope, you can:

 - Swiftly detect and fix API anomalies and bugs before they affect your users.
 - Automatically generate and update your API documentation.